Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

 all directions, also known as Isotropic scattering.
 In the real world different types of media can scatter light in different angular directions, known as Anisotropic scattering.
-Back-scattering means that light is scattered more towards the incoming light direction, and forward-scattering means it is scattered along the same direction as the light is traveling.
+Backscattering means that light is scattered more towards the incoming light direction, and forward scattering means it is scattered along the same direction as the light is traveling.

 Asymmetry
-   Asymmetry controls the range between back-scattering (-1.0) and forward-scattering (1.0).
+   Asymmetry controls the range between backscattering (-1.0) and forward scattering (1.0).
    The default value of 0.0 gives Isotropic scattering (even in all directions).